carbonplan/ocr-web/lib/climate-risk-explainer/index.md

 We built on the existing WRC product in three ways.
 First, we expanded the dataset to include future risk estimates, relying on an updated BP dataset for present and future climates.<Cite id='riley.2025' hide />

 Second, we developed a new technique for estimating BP in developed lands that accounts for historical meteorological information, since the original BP data only applies to wildlands.
 Our technique for calculating BP in developed lands focuses on the role of wind.
 Wind is a key driver of wildfire spread, carrying embers that present fire risk beyond wildlands, sometimes far ahead of the flame front.
 Hot, dry, and windy conditions can cause fires to expand faster than communities can manage them, and the prevalence of these conditions has led fire growth rates to more than double across the western U.S. between 2001 and 2020.<Cite id='balch.2024' /> The directionality of winds during fire weather is understudied, and has not previously been integrated into any public CONUS-scale fire risk product.
-The state of California gave credence to this theory in their use of directionality to model risk in Cal Fire’s Fire Hazard Severity Zone map, which we use in an intercomparison with our dataset, described below.
+The state of California gave credence to this theory in their use of directionality to model risk in CAL FIRE’s Fire Hazard Severity Zone map, which we use in an intercomparison with our dataset, described below.

 To account for the directionally-specific effects of wind, we identified wind patterns during the hottest and driest days, and used them to “spread” areas of high BP into areas which Riley et al. (2025) deemed “unburnable.”
 Our approach is inspired by the “oozing” method in Scott et al. (2024).
 We used a blurring filter to spread BP into non-burnable areas following local wind trajectories at hot, dry, and windy times as identified in Rasmussen et al. (2023).
 By expanding the BP data into developed areas, we were able to estimate their wildfire risk.
 We then multiplied the gridded, wind-spread BP layers for both present day and future climates with the fine scale cRPS layer to derive a 30 m gridded raster of risk to potential structures (RPS) for CONUS.